Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 # Use of resources
 ---
-### Comparing printed and non-printed documents
+### Description of "document" and two of it's type
 - document
-	- an independent intellectual product, an independent unit of information, the purpose of which is to communicate information, to transfer knowledge
+	- an independent intellectual product, a unit of information, the purpose of which is to communicate information, to transfer knowledge
-- can be grouped in several ways
+- has several types:
-	- production
-		- printed / handwritten
+	-  printed
 		-  appearance is static
 		-  order of information is bound
 		- components are homogeneous, can have images with text
 		- cannot be converted
 		-  transport is traditional and expensive
 		- the method of distribution is with commercial traffic
 	-  electronic
 		-  appearance is dynamic
 		-  order of information is variable
 		-  components are homogeneous, can have images, videos with text
 		-  can be converted
 		-  transport is easy and cheap
 		- the method of distribution is with the internet
+		- hyperlinks
 ---
-### The main types of printed documents and communicative works
 - books can be divided into three groups
-	- informational works
+	- informational
-	- literary works
+	- literacy
-	- reference works (informative reference books)
+	- reference works
 - **informational works** can be divided into two groups
 	- profession books
 		- scientific works, which are written correctly and with scientific rigor in accordance with the rules of the given field